creadivteam/magento1_phxsolution_formbuilder/README.md

 ---

 *Please note that we are not the developer of this extension.
 In this repository, we only added modman and composer support.
 We will not provide any support for this repository.
-If you have any problems on integration, please use the official link provided above.*
+If you have any problems on integration, please use the official link provided below.*

 Please also note we removed any styles the original module uses.